 Setting Description Factory Default Auto Allows the port to use the IEEE 802.3u protocol to negotiate Auto with connected devices.
 The port and connected devices will determine the best speed for that connection.
-1G-Full Choose one of these fixed speed options if the connected 100M-Full Ethernet device has trouble auto-negotiating for line speed.
-100M-Half 10M-Full 10M-Half
+100M-Full Choose one of these fixed speed options if the connected 100M-Half Ethernet device has trouble auto-negotiating for line speed.
+10M-Full Please note the 10G ports do not support speeds less than or 10M-Half equal to 100M.